SarthakShri/ListView-SwiftUI/README.md

 ## Features

 - List View of videos.
-- Description pages of each video.
+- Description pages of each video,
-- Links to watch the complete
+- Links to watch the complete,
-- Clean design
+- Clean design,
+- Button to open video externally,
-- iOS Application
+- iOS Application.

 ## Demo